-The Regulator can fine trustees if they breach their duties under pensions legislation (or, in the case of the directors of a corporate trustee, if they have "consented to or connived in" a breach of duty).
-In theory, the maximum fine for a single breach that the Regulator can impose is £5,000 (for an individual) and £50,000 (for a company).
-The maximum penalties for some breaches are lower.
-Trustees cannot use scheme assets to pay these fines, or to pay for insurance cover against them.
+The Regulator can fine employers and trustees if they breach their duties under pensions legislation (or, in the case of the directors of a corporate trustee, if they have "consented to or connived in" a breach of duty).
+In most cases, the maximum fine for a single breach that the Regulator can impose is £5,000 (for an individual) and £50,000 (for a company).
+However, the maximum penalties for some breaches are lower and the Regulator also has powers to issue escalating fines for some breaches.
+In addition, the Regulator has power to impose a fine of up to £1 million for certain offences, including knowingly or recklessly providing the Regulator (or, in certain situations, trustees) with false or misleading information.
+Trustees cannot use scheme assets to pay Regulator fines, or to pay for insurance cover against them.

 In practice, the Regulator generally prefers at present to encourage compliance (often without resorting to its range of formal powers) rather than to punish non-compliance.
-As a result, the issuing of an improvement notice (see paragraph 1.2(g) below) is a more likely first step, other than in extreme cases.
+As a result, the issuing of an improvement notice (see paragraph 1.2(q) below) is a more likely first step, other than in extreme cases.